05 Mar 2019

 Why male leadership is key to helping women advance

-Men in leadership positions have a responsibility to support their female colleagues and be an agent of change in their organisations.
+Men in leadership positions have a responsibility to support their female colleagues and be an agent of change in their organizations.

 “Men tend to be the stakeholders because they are in the positions of leadership.
 There may be enough women to mentor other women, but they may not be in the same positions of power.”
 Brad Johnson, professor of psychology at the United States Naval Academy, put the case for men needing to be more involved very clearly, speaking to the Harvard Business Review online.